yoichitgy/hugo_yoichitgy/content/post/2015-08-13-dependency-injection-framework-for-swift-simple-weather-app-part1.md

         }
     }

 Modify `WeatherFetcher` to get `Networking` injected when it is instantiated and to use it to request weather data to the server.
-Note that `fetch` and `decode` functions were static in the last section, but here they are instance methods to use the `networking` property.
-A default initializer taking `network` is implicitly created by Swift.
+Note that `fetch` and `decode` functions were `static` in the last section, but here they are instance methods to use the `networking` property.
+A default initializer taking `networking` is implicitly created by Swift.
 Now `WeatherFetcher` has no dependency on Alamofire.

 **WeatherFetcher.swift**